- …

 Our Operations Team

 Joseph Seia, MPA, has ancestral roots in Samoa, Tonga and Aotearoa.
 He has 20 years of experience in direct service and providing leadership oversight over nonprofits.
 He serves as the lead steward ensuring ONW's mission & vision is supported by the larger village network.
-Joseph is an anti-racist community organizer and labors to build intergenerational spaces rooted in cultural belonging, healing justice and in the commitment to abolishing the cruelties of enforced poverty.
+Joseph is an anti-racist organizer who labors to build intergenerational spaces rooted in cultural belonging and healing justice.

 Associate Director